-- 4.1 The government's preferred option is to implement policy option 1 and create a new tool for the SFO and other prosecuting agencies to use to tackle economic crime: Deferred Prosecution Agreements. - 4.2 The new process and DPA outcome would be introduced during the second legislative session of this Parliament.
-Royal Assent is expected in spring 2013, with implementation to follow in early 2014 (depending on the development of necessary supporting material).
+- 4.1 The government's preferred option is to implement policy option 1 and create a new tool for the SFO and other prosecuting agencies to use to tackle economic crime: Deferred Prosecution Agreements. - 4.2 The new process and DPA outcome would be introduced during the second or third session of this Parliament.
+Royal Assent is expected in spring 2013 or 2014, with implementation to follow in early 2014 or 2015.
+Once implemented, the Government would keep this area of the law under review.
+Formal post-legislative scrutiny would take place in 2018 or 2019.